 If you want to give up smoking, it is never too late to stop.
-Ask your GP for advice, or contact the stop-smoking service in your area.
+Ask your GP for advice, or contact a stop-smoking service in your area.

-Being overweight increases the risk of many types of cancer, including cancers of the bowel, kidney, womb and gullet (oesophagus).
-Women who are overweight and have been through the menopause also have a higher risk of breast cancer.
+After smoking, being overweight is the second biggest cause of cancer.
+It increases the risk of many cancer types, including cancers of the bowel, kidney, womb, and gullet (oesophagus).
+Women who are overweight and have had the menopause also have a higher risk of breast cancer.

 If you are worried about your weight or need more information, talk to your GP or a dietitian.

 There is no single food that causes or prevents cancer.
 Eating a balanced diet is good for your overall health and helps reduce your risk of some cancers.
 It can also help you keep to a healthy weight.

 Try to limit how much red and processed meat you eat.
 These are linked to a higher risk of bowel and prostate cancer.
 Red meat is beef, pork, lamb and veal.
 Processed meats include sausages, bacon, salami, tinned meats, and packet meats such as the ham you have in sandwiches.
 We have more information about eating a balanced diet.

 You can find more detailed information about diet and cancer risk on the World Cancer Research Fund website.